softwaredevelop/mql5/Indicators/MyIndicators/Authors/Ehlers/2_Oscillators/Laguerre_RSI_Pro.md

 * **Conservative (Quick Profit):** Exit when the indicator crosses into the overbought zone (e.g., above 80).
 * **Balanced (Trend Following):** Hold the position as long as the indicator stays above the 50 centerline.
 Exit when it crosses below 50.
 * **Advanced (Peak Exit):** Hold the position until a clear bearish divergence forms.

+### **5. Signal Line Crossover (Momentum Signal)**

+The interaction between the Laguerre RSI line and its signal line provides faster, MACD-style momentum signals.

+* **Bullish Crossover:** When the **Laguerre RSI line (blue) crosses above the Signal Line (red)**, it indicates a short-term shift to bullish momentum.
+This can be used as an entry trigger, especially if it occurs in the oversold zone or after a bullish divergence.
+* **Bearish Crossover:** When the **Laguerre RSI line crosses below the Signal Line**, it indicates a shift to bearish momentum and can be used as a sell or exit signal.